LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

    **Note:** Use clear history only if there is no open/active conversation.

-7. This method will logout Current User from LPMessagingSDK
+7. Logout Current User from LPMessagingSDK.

    ```swift
    public func logout()
    ```

-8. This method is typically used to stop and clear all the metadata of the SDK
+8. Stop and clear all the metadata of the SDK.

    ```swift
    public func destruct()